 What factors are considered in determining spousal maintenance (alimony)?

-Spousal maintenance can be agreed to between the parties, or decided by the Judge.
+Alimony in Arizona, or spousal maintenance, can be agreed to between the parties, or decided by the Judge.
 If left up to the Judge, the Judge will consider:

 - Length of the marriage